-So why all of the talk about AI and data center cooling?
-Undoubtably, it yields operating efficiencies.
+So why all of the talks about AI and data center cooling?
+Undoubtedly, it yields operating efficiencies.
 Primarily, there’s a reduction in power consumed by the mechanical system, but also less wear and tear on those systems.
 The secondary benefits are less obvious.

 Optimizing the operation of the mechanical infrastructure has several hidden cost benefits.
 First, it could lead to a reduction in the amount and regularity of required maintenance on systems.
 Second, equipment that is operated efficiently and within optimal conditions tends to last longer, which means that the useful service life of key components such as pumps and chillers can be extended.
 Pushing replacement timeframes out into the future extends the parameters of the financial model.
 The net effect is a reduction in the total cost of ownership.